6 transfer credits in a variety of subjects

 In order to complete the application, students are required to submit a $250 registration fee and deposit.
 This $250 registration fee and deposit is refundable in two cases: if the program is cancelled, or if a student is rejected by the faculty member based on their qualifications to participate in the program.
 Reasons for rejection could include, but are not limited to, GPA, lack of a pre-requisite, unacceptable or inappropriate statement of interest, etc. and are at the discretion of the faculty program director.
 However, if a student pays the fee and is not given final acceptance to the program based on failing to complete application requirements, as determined by the Education Abroad office or faculty director, the $250 is non-refundable.

 Students will receive one charge to their student accounts for this program reflecting the balance of the program fee (minus the $250 deposit and application fee).
-This bill will be charged through VCU Student Accounting and should appear by May 2017.
+This bill will be charged through VCU Student Accounting and should appear in May.

 Please note: It is the student’s responsibility to make sure the account balance is paid before the billing due date.